SohaT7/Purchase_Analysis/README.md

 ### Part ONE: Running Queries
 Queries were run on the dataset to calculate the percentage of purchasers versus non-purchasers, top 10 products by revenue, top 10 countries by visitors, and number of visitors by Channel Grouping (also referred to as simply "Channel" herein) type.

+Some queries were run in the BigQuery Editor while some were run in a Python notebook, using Vertex AI API and Notebooks API.
+To run a query within a notebook, Bigquery Client was used to send and receive messages from BigQuery.
+The data from the query was then displayed in a dataframe, and the table then pivoted to generate a bar plot.

 #### Percentage of Purchasers versus Non-Purchasers
 Subqueries were written for unique visitors, purchasers, and non-purchasers.
 Number of unique visitors were obtained by COUNTing all DISTINCT values for the fullVisitorId field.
 Number of purchasers were obtianed by COUNTing all DISTINCT fullVisitorId values where total transactions were NOT NULL.
 Conversely, number of non-purchasers were obtained by counting all distinct fullVisitorId vlaues where total transactions were NULL.

 This was followed by running calculations using these new variables to get the percentage of purchasers and non-purchasers in our dataset.
+The following query was run in the BigQuery Editor.

 <img style="width:100%" alt="purchasers_per" src="https://github.com/SohaT7/Purchase_Analysis/blob/main/Images/BQ_purchasers_per.png">

 #### Top 10 Products by Revenue
 The top 10 products by revenue were found by first UNNESTing the Hits array and then UNNESTing the Products array to get the fields for product name, product quantity, and local product revenue.
 The result was then GROUPed BY product name, so as to give revenue against each particular product.
 Product revenue was then ORDERed BY a DESCending order.
 This gave a list of product names with their revenues listed in a descending order, i.e. the product with the largest revenue will be listed at the top.

+The following query, and the subsequent code, was run in a Python notebook:

 <img style="width:70%" alt="" src="https://github.com/SohaT7/Purchase_Analysis/blob/main/Images/plots/sql_top10products.png">
 <img style="width:90%" alt="" src="https://github.com/SohaT7/Purchase_Analysis/blob/main/Images/plots/table_top10products.png">
 <img style="width:100%" alt="" src="https://github.com/SohaT7/Purchase_Analysis/blob/main/Images/plots/pivot_top10products.png">

+The plot generated via the above code can be seen under the "Results" section.

 #### Top 10 Countries by Visitors
 The query written for the top 10 countries by visitors involved COUNTing all DISTINCT fullVisitorId values for each country (via GROUP BY), and then ordering the results in a descending order to list the country with the highest number of visitors at the top.